DnG-zero/CTFs/TISC 2024/Level 3.md

 ### Description
 Ah, who exactly is behind the attacks?
 If only our enemies left more images on their image transformation server.
 We are one step closer, but there is still so much to uncover...

 A disc image file was recovered from them!
 We have heard that they have a history of hiding sensitive data through file hosting sites...
-Can you hlep us dtermine what they might be hiding this time?
+Can you help us determine what they might be hiding this time?

 https://assets-hgsv2z3wsyxzjayx.sgp1.digitaloceanspaces.com/disk.zip